jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 not lain dormant for 75 or 80 years, but they have been repeatedly legislated upon by the Congress of the United States.
-It appears that they are still valid, that it is still the policy of the Congress to maintain separate school for the races in the District of Columbia, and we are here to defend <a name="page15"></a>the validity and the constitutionality of those laws. </p>
+It appears that they are still valid, that it is still the policy of the Congress to maintain separate school for the races in the District of Columbia, and we are here to defend the validity and the constitutionality of those laws. </p>
 <p>MR. JUSTICE FRANKFURTER: When you say &quot;we,&quot; am I to infer that means the Board
 of Education of the District of Columbia? </p>
 <p>MR. KORMAN: You are, sir.
 I speak for the Board of Education of the District,